ngupange/training_centre_app/README.md

         - ***User ID*** : helps to have unique user
         - ***First Name, Last Name, Date of birth as dob*** : as idefication of a user,
         - ***E-mail, Mobile number*** : Helps to capture user's contact details
-        - ***Username, password, role_id*** : This will hels in authenticating and authorisation for certains task.
+        - ***Username, password, role_id*** : This will help in authenticating and authorisation for certains task.
+Password is hashed for security reason.

 - #### 3.
 Students ####
-    - This table will save all records regarding students users this table has relationship with user and Enrolments.
-This tble will capture 4 inputs per each record:
+    - This table will save all records regarding student users this table has relationship with user and Enrolments.
+This table will capture 4 inputs per each record:
-        - *
+        - ***Student_id :*** As a primary key to enforce uniqueness
+        - ***User_id :*** is a Foreign Key to hold all values about student's accounts details from user table.
+        - ***Level :*** What is the highest level this student achieved.
+        - ***Status :***  When Student record created starts with a default value of *FALSE* this will change when Admin approve the application to become a student then Status will turns to True and if student is banned to use the system we can change status without delete his record.

 - #### 4.
 Instructors ####
-    - ==This table will save==
+    - This table will save all record about our instructors. after signin to the system sn admin will assign a role to a pending user and make him an instructor.
+This table will collect 4 different input per each record:
+      - ***instructor_id :*** Primary key to identify instructors
+      - ***user_id :*** Has a relashionship with users  table.
+      - ***Hire_date :*** Authomatically will grabe today's date and save it
+      - ***Status :*** Has a default value of false for each new record till Admin change it. this will also used in logic when we  checking if the instructor's account is active.
 ---
 ## R9 Discuss the database relations to be implemented in your application